5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 **`bpr_postresetdelay=X`** | Changes `mPostResetDelay`, where `X` describes the delay in ms assumed to be needed for the firmware to initialise after reseting the device upon firmware upload.
 Default value is `100`. </br></br> **Example**: `bpr_postresetdelay=400`
 **`bpr_probedelay=X`** | Changes `mProbeDelay` (removed in BrcmPatchRAM3), where X describes the delay in ms before probing the device.
 Default value is `0`.

+> [!CAUTION]
+>
+> From BrcmPatchRAM 2.7.0 onward, the board-id patches required by many Broadcom cards for Bluetooth to work have been disabled, as Intel cards do not require these patches.
+So if Bluetooth stops working in macOS Sonoma and newer _after_ updating your BrcmPatchRAM kexts, add the following boot-arg: `-btlfxboardid`

+> [!TIP]
+>
-> [!TIP] Some users with typical "wake from sleep" problems reported success with the following settings:
+> Some users with typical "wake from sleep" problems reported success with the following settings:
 >
 > - `bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300` or
 > - `bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400` (slightly longer delays)